EBRI Press Release

 • While expenses in retirement are higher than some retirees originally anticipated, retirees’ lifestyle in retirement is better than they expected.
 Significantly up this year, over a third of retirees say their travel, entertainment or leisure expenses are higher than they expected.
 While half of retirees say their overall expenses in retirement are higher than they originally expected, nearly 4 in 5 say they are able to spend money how they want within reason.
 Despite higher-than-expected costs, significantly more retirees this year, 3 in 10, believe their overall lifestyle in retirement is better than expected.
 Additionally, over two-thirds of retirees agree they are having the retirement lifestyle they envisioned.
 A quarter of retirees strongly agree with this statement.

 The 34th annual RCS report can be viewed by visiting www.ebri.org/retirement/retirement-confidence-survey.
-The 2024 survey report was made possible with support from American Funds / Capital Group, Ameriprise Financial (Columbia Threadneedle), Bank of America, Empower Retirement, Fidelity Investments, FINRA, Jackson National, JPMorgan Chase, Mercer, Mutual of America, Nationwide, National Endowment for Financial Education, PGIM, Principal Financial Group, T. Rowe Price, USAA and Voya Financial.
+The 2024 survey report was made possible with support from American Funds / Capital Group, Ameriprise Financial (Columbia Threadneedle), Bank of America, Empower, Fidelity Investments, FINRA, Jackson National, JPMorgan Chase, Mercer, Mutual of America, Nationwide, National Endowment for Financial Education, PGIM, Principal Financial Group, T. Rowe Price, USAA and Voya Financial.